TCS employees likely to get higher salary hikes this year

 TCS employees likely to get higher salary hikes this year1 min read .
-Updated: 12 Apr 2022, 08:43 AM IST
+12 Apr 2022

 - TCS reported a 7% increase in its Q4 net profit to ₹9,926 crore with revenue crossing ₹50,000-crore mark for the first time